 In September 2013, Key Chorale launched a new education outreach program, Tomorrow’s Voices Today.
 The program was developed to create a unique mentoring opportunity and a chance for high school students to be led by a professional conductor.

 This year’s program will showcase three exceptional high school choirs from Booker, Sarasota, and Riverview High schools.
 Each school’s choir performs independently, then joins Key Chorale in a festival chorus that will be led by Maestro Joseph Caulkins.
-This is a unique mentoring opportunity and a chance for the high school students to be led by a professional conductor helping to create a spark that lasts a lifetime.

 Tomorrow’s Voices Today provides an opportunity for each school group to present their best work to a wider audience than would ordinarily be the case and will incorporate three compositions using all the school ensembles and the 100+ trained voices of Key Chorale.